Fatima, Nazare, Obidos 8-People Small Group, Day-Tour from Lisbon

 2

-The Chapel of the Apparitions is a small chapel located in Fatima to mark the exact location where three little shepherd children reported having received the famous apparitions of the Blessed Virgin Mary.
+The Chapel of the Apparitions is a small chapel in Fatima, marking the site where three shepherd children reported apparitions of the Blessed Virgin Mary.

 3